 This is also evident where a pebbledashed house has had previous repairs or alterations, the 2 areas of wall NEVER match up and in some cases, it looks awful!

 Builders who remove and replace pebbledash

-So along comes sub contractors “Dodgy Darren ” and “Mad Mike “, in their beaten up van, for the “cash in hand “job they promised you with their hard-sell at the doorstep!
+So along comes sub contractors “Dodgy Darren ” and “Mad Mike “, in their beaten up van, for the “cash in hand “job that Sad Sheena promised you with her hard-sell at the doorstep!

 Now is the time to panic!